TextusGames/UnitySerializedReferenceUI/README.md

 Known limitations.
 - Custom property drawer has no effect.
 Becouse property is drawn from custom attribute drawer custom property drawer is not applied (unity default behaviour).
+- Can not serialized types derived from UnityEngine.Object (monbehaviour, scriptableObject) (unity's limitation).
+- Can not create instance of object that does not have empty constructor.

 Known Issues of serialized reference:
 - Renaming used type can produce data loss and throws unknown managed type exception.
 This is unity's bug.